nicotanzil/nicotanzil/README.md

 - :books: I'm studying computer science at Binus University
 - 🔭 I’m currently working on Binus University
-- 🌱 I’m currently learning Gongular
+- 🌱 I’m currently learning Web Development Tools
 - 👯 I’m looking to collaborate with other students

 ### Connect with me: